MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-best-practices.md

 no documents that need to be indexed, and indexing causes many error log entries and potential performance problems with FIM 2010.
 To disable SharePoint indexing

-1. On the server that hosts the FIM 2010 Portal, click Start.
+1. On the server that hosts the MIM 2016 Portal, click Start.

 2. Click All Programs.

 3. In the All Programs list, click Administrative Tools.

-4. Under Administrative Tools, click SharePoint 3.0 Central Administration.
+4. Under Administrative Tools, click SharePoint Central Administration.

 5. On the Central Administration page, click Operations.